 - You can ask your provider to contact you in a specific way (for example, home or office phone) or to send mail to a different address.

 - Your provider will say “yes” to all reasonable requests.

 Ask your provider to limit what your provider use or share

-- Your provider can ask your provider not to use or share certain health information for treatment, payment, or our operations.
-Your provider are not required to agree to their request, and your provider may say “no” if it would affect their care.
+- You can ask your provider not to use or share certain health information for treatment, payment, or our operations.
+Your provider is not required to agree to your request, and your provider may say “no” if it would affect their care.

 - If you pay for a service or health care item out-of-pocket in full, you can ask your provider not to share that information for the purpose of payment or our operations with their health insurer.
 Your provider will say “yes” unless a law requires your provider to share that information.

 Get a list of those with whom we’ve shared information

 - You can ask for a list (accounting) of the times we’ve shared your health information for six years prior to the date you ask, who your provider shared it with, and why.

 - Your provider will include all the disclosures except for those about treatment, payment, and health care operations, and certain other disclosures (such as any you asked your provider to make).
 Provide provide one accounting a year for free but may charge a reasonable, cost-based fee if you ask for another one within 12 months.

 Get a copy of this privacy notice